Error 0x800f0922 Enabling Or Installing .Net 3.5 On Windows 8.1

 Group Policy Preferences Processing Order

 Just to clarify something that people should be aware of, the Group Policy Preferences processing order.
 Within each CSE the settings are applied starting at number one and working down from there.
-I know it sounds obvious, but the documentation generally say “starting with the highest”, which I think leaves room for confusion as “the highest” could mean it finishes with one, especially when you look in the context of Group Policy and that the last setting applied wins.
+I know it sounds obvious, but the documentation generally read as “starting with the highest”, which I think leaves room for confusion as “the highest” could mean it finishes with one, especially when you look in the context of Group Policy and that the last setting applied wins.

 Anyway, one and down from there.